 In Ecuador, where indigenous people represent 45 percent of the population, Luis Macas, a Quichua Indian from the Andean highlands, emerged as the leading champion of indigenous rights.

 On May 28, 1990, in a carefully synchronized event, more than a million indigenous people around the country stopped working.
 During the general strike that followed, highways were blocked and food supplies to the capital were cut off.
 One of the principal architects of this peaceful uprising or levantamiento, Macas succeeded in opening the door to discussions between indigenous groups and the Ecuadorian government.

-In 1996 Macas earned the distinction of being the first indigenous person elected to Ecuador's National Congress.
+In 1996, Macas earned the distinction of being the first indigenous person elected to Ecuador's National Congress.
 By 1998, there were eight indigenous representatives in congress.
 Recognizing that it is extremely difficult for indigenous people to leave their communities in order to study, Macas' vision is to create an extension-type system whereby the university will come into the communities.
-Macas is also actively involved with the growth of the Rhoda Goldman Primary School that he founded.
+Macas has also been actively involved with the growth of the Rhoda Goldman Primary School that he founded.